Computer-Science-Subject-Group/WebDev/README.md

 - Start making tables filled with non-interactive content (past papers/specifications)
 - Learn how to make basic interactive questions, where images randomly change and the user can input an answer, which is then marked

+- Do we want the navbar on every page?
+If so, we'll need to copy paste, or use a template thingy?

 Our "sitemap":
 Main page ---> Subjects ---> Revision Content ---> Questions on topic